-You should not use this medicine if you are allergic to cefpodoxime or to other cephalosporin antibiotics, such as:
+You should not take cefpodoxime if you are allergic to cefpodoxime or any other cephalosporin antibiotic (cefdinir, cefalexin, Keflex, Omnicef, and others).

-Cefpodoxime should not be given to a child younger than 2 months old.
+Cefpodoxime is not approved for use by anyone younger than 2 months old.

 How should I take cefpodoxime?

-Cefpodoxime oral suspension (liquid) can be taken with or without food.
+You may take cefpodoxime oral suspension (liquid) with or without food.

-Cefpodoxime can cause you to have false results with certain medical tests, including urine glucose (sugar) tests.
+This medicine can affect the results of certain medical tests.
 Tell any doctor who treats you that you are using cefpodoxime.